hollygrimm/markov-decision-processes/README.md

 ![alt text](images/mdp_valueiteration.gif "Value Iteration in an MDP")

-OpenAI’s Crawler robot attempting to walk with random actions. [link to video](videos/crawler_random.mp4)
+OpenAI’s Crawler robot attempting to walk with random actions. [video](videos/crawler_random.mp4)

-The same Crawler robot after it has been trained for 30,000 steps with a Q-learning algorithm. [link to video](videos/crawler_qlearn_epsgreedy_30000.mp4)
+The same Crawler robot after it has been trained for 30,000 steps with a Q-learning algorithm. [video](videos/crawler_qlearn_epsgreedy_30000.mp4)